fbpx

 This page may contain affiliate links.
 More info in our Privacy Policy.

 Hiking in New Zealand was one of the major highlights of our trip, and we think it will be one of your best memories, too.
-This article is not only packed with some of the most incredible New Zealand hikes, and you’ll also find lots of local tips and advice so you’re truly prepared for an epic Kiwi adventure you won’t soon forget.
+This article is packed with some of the most incredible New Zealand hikes, plus lots of tips and advice (from a local!) so you’ll be prepared for an epic Kiwi adventure.

 Incredible New Zealand Hikes: Isthmus Peak | Two Wandering Soles